briantbutton/meshwriter-font/README.md

 ### Packaging MeshWriter with your new fonts

 At this point, the action returns to the /meshwriter directory.&nbsp;
-The instructions for making a new build are in /meshwriter/fonts/README.md.
+The instructions for making a new build are found here:  https://github.com/briantbutton/meshwriter/tree/master/fonts